Cutting your energy bills

 A high-efficiency condensing boiler is a good choice if you're looking for a more efficient boiler.
 Condensing boilers capture waste heat released from the flue and use it to heat water returning from your central heating system.

 But as well as an efficient model, you want a boiler that's going to last without fault for years to come.
 To ensure that we only award Best Buy status to the very best boiler brands, we ask thousands of gas boiler owners every year to tell us how reliable their boiler is.
+We also survey trusted heating engineers to find out which boiler brands they repair the most.
 The unique research we gather helps us to identify which boilers are the most reliable.

 Energy-saving washing machines, tumble dryers and fridge-freezers

-Developments such as heat pumps in tumble dryers, cold-wash laundry detergents for washing machines and 'energy save' dishwasher programs are helping to bring energy-saving innovations into the mainstream.
+Developments such as heat pumps in tumble dryers, cold-wash laundry detergents for washing machines and 'energy save' dishwasher programs are helping to bring energy-saving innovations into our homes.

 If you're on an energy tariff that gives you cheaper energy at certain times of the day, such as Economy 7, appliances with a time-delay could also help you reduce your bills.